arnemohr/recordservice-quickstart/README.md

     ssh cloudera@quickstart.cloudera
     # The password is cloudera
+    logout
+    # We're just checking to make sure that we can login.
+Feel free to play around on the
+    # vm but the instructions below should all be executed on your host machine

 If you are unable to ssh to the vm, refer to the section below Troubleshooting the VM Configuration.
 Run